MicrosoftDocs/azure-docs/articles/cognitive-services/Content-Moderator/text-moderation-api.md

 		"Term": "crap"
 	}

-## Classification
+## Classification (preview)

-Content Moderator’s machine-assisted text moderation feature helps detect potentially undesired content that may be deemed as inappropriate depending on context.
+Content Moderator’s machine-assisted text classification feature (preview) helps detect potentially undesired content that may be deemed as inappropriate depending on context.
 In addition to conveying the likelihood of each category, it may recommend a human review of the content.

-Businesses use the service to either block, approve or review the content based on their policies and thresholds.
-The text moderation feature uses a trained model to identify possible abusive, derogatory or discriminatory language such as slang, abbreviated words, offensive, and intentionally misspelled words.
+The feature uses a trained model to identify possible abusive, derogatory or discriminatory language such as slang, abbreviated words, offensive, and intentionally misspelled words.

-The text moderation service can be used to moderate environments that require partners, employees and consumers to generate text content.
-These include chat rooms, discussion boards, chatbots, eCommerce catalogs, documents, and more.

 The following extract in the JSON extract shows an example output:

+> [!NOTE]
+> The machine-assisted 'Classification` feature is in preview.

 	"Classification": {
     	"ReviewRecommended": true,